Trusted legal advice since 1733

 From redundancy to challenges in your business, a relationship breakdown, moving house or planning for your family’s future, we have the experience to help you and, working remotely or in person, our lawyers are here to help.

-We are committed to ensuring that you benefit from the confidence, consistency and cost-efficiency which comes with being able to trust one firm with your legal needs, private and commercial.
+We are committed to ensuring that you benefit from the confidence, consistency and cost-efficiency which comes with being able to trust one firm with your legal needs, in life and in business.

-Our solicitors are specialist experts and members of industry leading professional bodies, including Law Society panels.
+Our colleagues are specialist experts and members of industry leading professional bodies, including Law Society panels.

 Since 2003, we have held the Law Society’s Lexcel quality mark , among only 10% of solicitors firms in England and Wales to have achieved this.

-We are also consistently recognised as a top tier firm of solicitors in the UK's leading guides to law firms, Chambers UK, Chambers High Net Worth Guide and The Legal 500, and we continue to receive a growing number of awards and nominations.
+We are also consistently recognised as a top tier firm of solicitors in the UK's leading guides to law firms, Chambers UK Guide, Chambers HNW Guide and The Legal 500, and we continue to receive a growing number of awards and nominations.

 Our Firm